svg What are the Health Benefits of MicroGreens? | Urban Leaf

 3. Finally, when homegrown, they’re fresh!
 As soon as any plant is harvested, it starts decomposing and losing its nutrients and health benefits.
 For example, spinach loses 90% of its Vitamin C within 24 hours of harvesting (source).

 The only way to ensure you are capturing all the health and nutritional benefits of microgreens is to eat them as soon as they have been harvested.
 This is one of the main reasons why we recommend home-grown microgreens over store-bought ones.
-Fortunately, microgreens are easy to grow and suitable for people of all experience levels.
+Fortunately, thanks to kits like these microgreens are easy to grow and suitable for people of all experience levels.

 Microgreens Nutrition Facts: Microgreens are a good source of…